Aero-Decarbo/site-decarbo/pages/rejoindre.en.md

 To join us, you must first read our [statutes](https://drive.google.com/file/d/1lzyH3a9wqghos2QRNHC6ELQi_t0JDmHT/view?usp=sharing){:target="_blank"} and our [rules of procedure](https://drive.google.com/file/d/16MFpfTRF030xpS051tiWM4NKiuY5v2iy/view?usp=sharing){:target="_blank"} (5 min. reading), as well as adhere to our [charter](https://drive.google.com/file/d/1mBe-mpc79rf_YkUqhQ5KqUIGPmF8rgi0/view?usp=sharing){:target="_blank"} (2 min. reading).
 Adherence to the charter is a requirement for membership.
 A member of the [board](link://slug/team) will then contact you to know you and your motivations better.

-In the meantime, feel free to read or reread the report [Keep flying in 2050: What aviation in a constrained world?](link://slug/pve2050), founding document of the association.
+In the meantime, feel free to read or reread the report [Flying in 2050: What aviation in a constrained world?](link://slug/pve2050), founding document of the association.